mpevreuls/marcelveuls.eu/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Marcel Vreuls.
+I am a dutch guy, lived in different countries and since 2010 in Germany

 - I rock a great mustache
 - I'm extremely loyal to my family